confidential-containers/confidential-containers/governance.md

 Voting on a decision proposal should be used as a last resort solution, as it can potentially leave several SC members major concerns unaddressed.

+Some procedural decisions, such as expansion, can be approved without an SC meeting.
+This is done via GitHub and requires approval by
+2/3rds of SC members.
+If an SC member feels that further discussion is required a meeting can be called, even if the PR has otherwise been approved.
+If a meeting is called, the above procedure should be followed.

+Community members who are not on the SC are also welcome to submit non-binding feedback regarding any SC process.

 ### Meeting

-The SC meets every other week.
+The SC will determine an appropriate cadence for meeting and may schedule additional meetings when needed.
 Meeting time may change depending on the composition of the SC, in order to adapt to SC members local time zones.
 The meeting is public and recorded, and follows a [publicly available agenda](https://docs.google.com/document/d/1YNbkUlcosjN1MFKvs3bJ0CAIZJEp-UEFALW8lDgilLU).

 The SC meeting scope is different from the weekly [Confidential Containers community meeting](https://docs.google.com/document/d/1E3GLCzNgrcigUlgWAZYlgqNTdVwiMwCRTJ0QnJhLZGA/edit?usp=sharing), the latter being mostly focused on specific and technical details of one or more Confidential Containers project.